Best daily deals

 The Monoprice SB-100 soundbar is a great budget soundbar.
 You don't get fancy surround sound capabilities like the more expensive options on this list, but you get a speaker that gets the job done better than your monitor ever will.

 If you’re big on gaming and want to experience every sound through more than just your headphones or computer speakers, you might want to consider a soundbar.
-Soundbars are a great choice for smaller spaces since they don’t take up a ton of room, and many have surround sound 5.1 and 7.1-channel options to immerse you in the game without all the complexity.
-We’ve figured out which are the best soundbars for PC and console gaming, so you can take your gaming sessions to the next level.
+Soundbars are an excellent choice for smaller spaces since they don’t take up much room, and many have surround sound 5.1 and 7.1-channel options to immerse you in the game without all the complexity.
+We’ve figured out the best soundbars for PC and console gaming so you can take your gaming sessions to the next level.

-The Razer Leviathan V2 is the best all-around soundbar for gaming
+The Razer Leviathan V2 Pro is the best all-around soundbar for gaming

 Buy now